MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation.md

     [!code-csharp[OnGui](CodeSnippets\ScaleAndOffset.cs)]

+    Note that this mapping also performs a scale-down by a factor of 10, which is in fact a unit conversion from millimeters to centimeters.
+We do this because we want all the objects in the scene, including the cursor, to be of similar size, ranging between 1 and 10 in Unity units.

     With this preparation, we are ready to compute the actual conversion of the palm position to a cursor position.
 Update **GetPalmCameraPosition()** and **GetCursorScreenPosition()** with the following contents:

     [!code-csharp[OnGui](CodeSnippets\GetCursorScreenPosition.cs)]